 A collection account can remain on the credit report for up to 7 years and continue to have a negative impact on your credit scores – EVEN after it’s paid.

 However, there’s good news.
 It’s possible that a paid collection can be removed from the credit report if the account cannot be verified and that’s where we come in.

 No. Checking credit scores online is considered a “soft inquiry” and will not lower your scores.

-The type of inquiry that can lower your credit scores is called a “hard inquiry” and this occurs when you apply for credit such as a car loan, credit card, mortgage loan, personal loan, etc.
+The type of inquiry that has a negative impact on your credit scores is called a “hard inquiry” and this occurs when you actually apply for credit such as a car loan, credit card, mortgage loan, personal loan, etc.

 Why Do I Have One Credit Score That Is Much Lower Than My Other Credit Scores?

 There are several reasons why the credit scores can vary between the three credit reporting agencies (TransUnion, Equifax and Experian).

 - The most common reason for lopsided credit scores is that banks, creditors and collection companies are not required to report to all three credit reporting agencies.
 In fact, some creditors (usually small community banks) do not report at all.

 - Some collection companies only report to one credit reporting agency.
 This means that two credit reports may produce a much higher credit score, while the third report may produce a much lower score.